Necrotizing Enterocolitis in the Newborn

-Your child may need an abdominal X-ray.
-An X-ray can show if your child’s intestine has a bubbly appearance.
+Your child may need an abdominal X-ray, an ultrasound, or both.
+An X-ray and ultrasound can show if your child’s intestine has a bubbly appearance.
 It can also show signs of air or gas in the large veins of your child’s liver.
 Air may also be on the outside of the intestines in your child’s belly.
 This is a sign of a hole in the intestines.

 Your child’s healthcare provider (surgeon) may also put a drain into their abdominal cavity.
 This is to remove fluid in your child’s belly that may be infected and causing damage.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
 NEC may quickly get worse and need surgery.
 So care of NEC needs a team that includes pediatric surgeons.
 If your baby is at a hospital that doesn't have pediatric surgeons, they must be transferred right away to one that does.
 In the U.S., this means a hospital with a level 4 NICU or neonatal intensive care unit.